 Everything You Need to Know About Growing & Caring for Fiddle Leaf Fig Trees

 When talking about houseplants, one that quickly comes to mind is the Ficus lyrata or commonly known as the fiddle leaf fig tree.
 The famed plant flaunts attractive, fiddle-shaped leaves that make it easily recognizable and loved by many plant hobbyists.
 With their broad, leathery, heavily-veined, and eye-catching foliage, fiddle leaf fig trees are undoubtedly a great choice of greenery to brighten up any bare space in your home or office.
-Here we’ll take you through everything you need to know about indoor and outdoor fiddle leaf fig tree care including:
+Here we’ll take you through everything you need to know about how to grow and how to care for a fiddle leaf fig tree at home.

 - About the Fiddle Leaf Fig Plant

-- Growing a Fiddle Leaf Fig Tree Indoors
+- How to Grow a Fiddle Leaf Fig Tree Indoors

 - How to Plant an Indoor Fiddle Leaf Fig Tree

 - The Best Soil Mix for Fiddle Leaf Fig Plants

 - How to Water Your Fiddle Leaf Fig Tree:

 - How and When to Feed Your Fiddle Leaf Fig Tree:

 - Essential Tools for Fiddle Leaf Fig Trees: